ElektraInitiative/libelektra/doc/decisions/unit_testing.md

 ## Decision

-- Google Unit testing framework
+- Google Unit testing framework with code embedded in Elektra for systems where no source is installed (Debian Wheezy, Arch Linux, Fedora,...)

 ## Argument